Unity-Technologies/ROS-TCP-Connector/MessageVisualization.md

 # Writing a message visualizer using DebugDraw

 Although the message visualization system includes default visualizers for many common message types, inevitably you'll probably have your own messages you want to visualize, or you'll want to change how a message is displayed for your project's specific needs.
-The simplest way to create a new visualizer is to write a MonoBehaviour script that inherits from VisualizerWithDrawing.
+The simplest way to create a new visualizer is to write a MonoBehaviour script that inherits from BasicVisualizer.
 Here's a simple example:

 	using System.Collections;
 	using System.Collections.Generic;